Current Funding Opportunities

 National Park Trust is proud to partner with the National Park Service on the NPS Challenge Cost Share Program, a funding opportunity intended to build collaborations between the National Park Service and community project partners.

 Matching awards of up to $25,000 are available for a range of project ideas that promote improved access and opportunities for outdoor recreation, environmental stewardship, and education in our National Parks, National Trails, and/or Wild and Scenic Rivers.
-The next cycle will open in spring 2022.
+The FY22 application is now closed.
+Please come back in early 2023 for more information about the FY23 award.

 Hydro Flask Parks For All Program